PySimpleGUI/PySimpleGUI/readme.md

 While not the best programming practice, the implementation resulted in a single file solution.
 Only one file is needed, PySimpleGUI.py.
 You can post this file, email it, and easily import it using one statement.

 **Functions as objects**
-In Python, functions behave just like classes.
+In Python, functions behave just like object.
 When you're placing a Text Element into your form, you may be sometimes calling a function and other times declaring an object.
 If you use the word Text, then you're getting an object.
 If you're using `Txt`, then you're calling a function that returns a `Text` object.

 **Lists**
 It seemed quite natural to use Python's powerful list constructs when possible.
+The form is specified as a series of lists.
+Each "row" of the GUI is represented as a list of Elements.
+When the form read returns the results to the user, all of the results are presented as a single list.
+This makes reading a form's values super-simple to do in a single line of Python code.

 ## Authors